 Planning Your Gardens for Artwork

 When planning your gardens for artwork, you may only need to switch up a few flower varieties or consider planting those beets that nobody wants to eat.
 Just keep in mind what parts of the plants you will need for your projects and your gardening will become that much more fun.

 Using your gardens for artwork not only provides you with nutritious food and beautiful flowers, it can also feed your soul in a way that only creating and enjoying artwork can do.
-And yes, gardening just got better.
+Yes, gardening just got even better.